Knowledge Nodes (Knowledge Ontology Execution Nodes)

 DETAIL Report

-Returns raw rows - no aggregation.
-Your code should:
+Returns raw rows — no aggregation.
+Apply filters, apply sorting, return individual rows.

 Example: DETAIL Report with Pagination